reisir/tools/pages/01.home/changelog/default.md

 * Recovered from ISP changing the IP
 * Changed admin theme
 * Fixed some unnecessary scrollbars showing up in the admin panel
+* Fixed all unnecessary scrollbars showing up in the admin panel